MinaProtocol/mina/README-branching.md

 ### Hard forks / releases:

-Whenever a hard fork happens, the code in the corresponding release branch, e.g. `berkeley`, is released.
-When this happens, the current `compatible` is entirely discarded and a new `compatible` gets created based off of `develop`:
+Whenever a hard fork happens, the code in the corresponding release branch, e.g. `berkeley`, is released to become the new `master`.
+- The intention is then to again have `compatible` as a next soft-fork branch.
+  - The transition will be gradual: right after HF, `berkeley` will be copied into both `master` *and* `compatible`, and `develop` will remain as is for a while.
+PRs from `develop` will be gradually picked based on release scope and included in `compatible` for subsequent soft-fork releases.
+  - The pre-Berkeley `compatible` is entirely discarded.
+The pre-Berkeley branch `berkeley` is completely removed from both `mina` and `proof-systems`.
 - `release/1.X.X` branches are made off of `compatible` and tagged with alpha and beta tags until the code is deemed stable, then the `release/1.X.X` branch is merged into `master` and given a stable tag.
 Whenever code is tagged, if anything is missing in in the downstream branches (compatible, develop) then the tagged branch is also merged back for consistency.
-- So after Berkeley release: `berkeley` branch will become the new `master`. `berkeley` will be removed from `proof-systems`. `develop` will be renamed into `compatible`.

 ## Day to day: which branch should I use?